mozilla-releng/relengdocs/procedures/release-duty/index.rst

-If a scheduled release has not completed its graphs prior releaseduty signing off, an explicit hand-off describing describing release state should be sent to individual folks in releng that are scheduled to come online next or will be around for a while after you. #mozbuild in Slack is best.
+If a scheduled release has not completed its graphs prior releaseduty signing off, an explicit hand-off describing describing release state should be sent to individual folks in releng that are scheduled to come online next or will be around for a while after you. #releaseduty in Matrix is best.
 A release@m.c email would be useful too.

 Escalation